 There are several reasons why a person with diabetes might experience more frequent itching than others.

-Sometimes, itching can result from damaged nerve fibres in the outer layers of skin.
+Sometimes, itching can result from damaged nerve fibres in the outer layers of the skin.
 Often, the cause of diabetes-related itching is diabetic polyneuropathy or peripheral neuropathy.
 These are complications of diabetes that develop when high blood glucose levels cause damage to nerve fibres, particularly those in the feet and hands.

 Why is it important to see a professional if the itching is constant or painful?

-Having itching skin can be harmless, but if it is constant, painful and shows no sign of healing then you should go and see your GP.
+Having itching skin can be harmless, but if it is constant, painful, and shows no sign of healing then you should go and see your GP.
 Itching is sometimes a sign of uncontrolled blood sugar.
 If left untreated, there’s a risk of diabetes complications, including: